oils-for-unix/oils/doc/index.md

 ## Preliminaries

-- [Why Use Oil?](/why.html)  This document is on the home page.
+- [Why Use Oils?](/why.html)  This document is on the home page.
 - [INSTALL](INSTALL.html).
-How do I install Oil?
+How do I install Oils?
 This text file is also in the tarball.
-- [A Tour of the Oil Project](project-tour.html).
+- [A Tour of the Oils Project](project-tour.html).
 It's a big project with several components to understand!
 - [Getting Started](getting-started.html).